TanYewWei/pedestal-om-todo/README.md

 Instead, what happens is that a root HTML template is initiated on startup, and then the appropriate Om apps are mounted and unmounted as focus changes.
 See the `pedestal-om-todo.rendering` namespace for the intended render config used to implement this behaviour.

-A side effect of this is that the `design` aspect of standard Pedestal is basically useless, since everything is populated "dynamically" by javascript.
+A side effect of this is that the `design` control panel of standard Pedestal is basically useless, since everything is populated "dynamically" by javascript.
 The upside of using Om.
 Personally, I find that recording a series of deltas and then replaying them to be an adequate means of testing.
 This probably doesn't scale that well with larger apps, so I'll have to look into better methods of unit testing.

 ### Routing